-# Science Fun: Fossils of Caribbean rodents in the ISEM sedimentation room
+# Science Is Fun: Fossils of Caribbean rodents at the ISEM sedimentation hall

-Welcome to La Science s’aMuse, the science program co-produced by UM and Divergence-FM, which takes you on a cruise through the Muse laboratory archipelago.
-This week, Pierre-Olivier Antoine, paleontologist atISEM, and Philippe Münch, geologist at Géosciences Montpellier, tell us about the Caribbean 30 million years ago.
-In the second part of the program, Quentin Vautrin gives us a tour of the sediment room at ISEM.
+Welcome to *La Science s’aMuse*, the science show co-produced by UM and Divergence-FM, which takes you on a journey through the Muse laboratory archipelago.
+This week, Pierre-Olivier Antoine, a paleontologist atISEM, and Philippe Münch, a geologist at Géosciences Montpellier, tell us about the Caribbean 30 million years ago.
+In the second half of the show, Quentin Vautrin gives us a tour of the sediment room at ISEM.

-For today's stopover, we invite you on a journey through space and time.
-Set sail for the Caribbean, with the helm set to -30 million years.
-The archipelago we are sailing through is populated by ghost islands, submerged long before this world became ours.
-These islands were home to ancient rodents, which our guests today have traced back to a single tooth.
+For today’s stopover, we invite you on a journey through space and time.
+We’re heading to the Caribbean, setting our course for 30 million years ago.
+The archipelago we’re sailing through is dotted with ghost islands, submerged long before this world became our own.
+Islands that were home to ancient rodents, whose traces our guests today have traced back to a single tooth.

 A 32-million-year-old tooth found in Puerto Rico that belonged to a rodent from… South America!
 That’s a swimming distance of several hundred kilometers… Don’t believe it?
 And you’re right.

-Our two guests today explain in a recent study* published in Earth Science Review that the discovery of these fossils in Puerto Rico reveals the existence 30 million years ago of a string of islands, now disappeared, between the South American continent and the West Indies, which would have opened a passage for these mammals before they were finally engulfed.
-As you may have guessed, our destination today is Atlantis, and our guides are Pierre-Olivier Antoine, paleontologist atthe Institute of Evolutionary Sciences, and Philippe Münch, geologist at Géosciences Montpellier.
+Our two guests today explain in a recent study* published in Earth Science Review that the discovery of these fossils in Puerto Rico reveals the existence, 30 million years ago, of a chain of islands—now vanished—between the South American continent and the Caribbean, which would have provided a passage for these mammals before they were eventually submerged.
+As you’ve probably guessed… our destination today is Atlantis, and our guides are Pierre-Olivier Antoine, a paleontologist atthe Institute of Evolutionary Sciences, and Philippe Münch, a geologist at Géosciences Montpellier.

 Production: Divergence FM/University of Montpellier